This Sunday the nation will come together to remember the servicemen who have given their lives for our freedom.

 It is now a powerful yet humble symbol of remembrance, which will be worn by many this weekend.

 We arrange a number of school tours which focus on both the First and Second World Wars.
-Bring the reality of war to life with a WW1 or WW2 battlefield tour to the Somme, Ypres, Arras, Normandy or Dunkirk.
+Bring the reality of war to life with a trip to the Somme, Ypres, Arras, Normandy or Dunkirk.
 Alternatively, help your students to gain a better understanding of the context in which some of the most emotive war poetry was written with a school English tour to the Somme, Ypres or Amiens.
 Alternatively, take your ensemble on a school music tour to the WW1 battlefields, where they will have the unforgettable experience of performing at the famous Last Post Ceremony at the Menin Gate.